MicrosoftEdge/WebView2Feedback/specs/SingleAppHost.md

 interface ICoreWebView2EnvironmentOptions_2 : IUnknown
 {

-  /// Whether other processes can create WebView2 sharing the same WebView browser
+  /// Whether other processes can create WebView2 from WebView2Environment created with the
-  /// process instance by using WebView2Environment created with the same user data folder.
+  /// same user data folder and therefore sharing the same WebView browser process instance.
   /// Default is FALSE.
   [propget] HRESULT ExclusiveUserDataFolderAccess([out, retval] BOOL* value);

   /// Sets the `ExclusiveUserDataFolderAccess` property.
+  /// The `ExclusiveUserDataFolderAccess` property specifies that the WebView environment
+  /// obtains exclusive access to the user data folder.
+  /// If the user data folder is already being used by another WebView environment with
+  /// different value for `ExclusiveUserDataFolderAccess` property, the creation of WebView2Controller
+  /// using the environmen object will fail with `HRESULT_FROM_WIN32(ERROR_INVALID_STATE)`.
-  /// When set as TRUE, no other process can create WebView sharing the same browser
+  /// When set as TRUE, no other WebView can be created from other process using WebView2Environment
+  /// objects with the same UserDataFolder.
+This prevents other processes from creating WebViews
+  /// which share the same browser process instance, since sharing is performed among
-  /// process instance.
-When another process tries to create WebView2Controller from
+  /// WebViews that have the same UserDataFolder.
+When another process tries to create
-  /// an WebView2Environment objct created with the same user data folder, it will fail
+  /// WebView2Controller from an WebView2Environment objct created with the same user data folder,
-  /// with `HRESULT_FROM_WIN32(ERROR_INVALID_STATE)`.
-  /// When the same user data folder is used, if there is already a WebView running,
-  /// creating a WebView using WebView2Environment object with a different value for
-  /// this property from that of the WebView2Environment object of the existing WebView
-  /// will fail with `HRESULT_FROM_WIN32(ERROR_INVALID_STATE)`.
+  /// it will fail with `HRESULT_FROM_WIN32(ERROR_INVALID_STATE)`.
-  /// When set to TRUE, `TrySuspend` could potentially do more optimization on reducing
+  /// Exclusive data folder access also opens optimization opportunities, such as more aggressive
-  /// CPU usage for suspended WebViews.
+  /// CPU reduction for suspended WebViews.
   [propput] HRESULT ExclusiveUserDataFolderAccess([in] BOOL value);

 }